 Australian dried fruit communications program

-Established in 2016, this project continues to maintain and improve communication with dried grape growers and other stakeholders.
+Established in 2019 (following on from the 2016-commencing program), this project continues to maintain and improve communication with dried grape growers and other stakeholders.
 By keeping the industry up-to-date on R&D, news, events and other critical information, its goal is to facilitate the uptake of R&D by industry and support decision making in dried fruit businesses.

 Evaluation of dried and table grapes varieties